HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/cli-quickstart.rst

    |-- hydromodpy.duckdb     # simulation catalog (one per workspace)
    |-- data/                 # cached input data, one folder per variable
    |-- projects/             # one folder per project lives here
-   `-- simulations/          # Zarr stores, one per run
+   `-- simulations/          # finalized Zarr archives and Parquet tables

 See :doc:`workspace-layout` for the resolution rules and the role of each folder.